Thursday 17th and Thursday 24th September 2020 (6:00-7:30/7:45pm)

 The event was jointly hosted by the Family Ties Network and the Visual Culture Research Group at UWE Bristol, introduced by Clare Johnson and responded to by Alex Franklin,.

-Artist talk in gallery, led by Nick Kaplony, Independent curator and Senior Programme Coordinator at Artquest and short film screening in Birkbeck Cinema, which featured work by Suze Adams, Rosy Martin and Sally Waterman.
+Artist talk in The Peltz Gallery, led by Nick Kaplony, Independent curator and Senior Programme Coordinator at Artquest and short film screening in Birkbeck Cinema, which featured work by Suze Adams, Rosy Martin and Sally Waterman.
 This 35-minute looping programme dealt with key themes such as ancestral connections to place, the parental home, mother-daughter relationships, the family album and mourning and loss.

 - Rosy Martin, Too Close to Home, 1999, 8 min